The Lying Tricep Extension is a fun, strength-building exercise that goes by quite a few names.

 The muscle extends down and attaches to your ulna, which is located in your forearm.

 So how does it work?
 Your triceps extend your forearm from the elbow joint.
-Your biceps, located lateral from the triceps, work in opposition.
+Your biceps, located laterally from the triceps, work in opposition.

 Think of the extension and flexion in bicep curls.
 When one muscle extends, the other relaxes.